nevmerzhitsky/headless-metatrader4/README.md

 Or do it by root but add `--user 1000` parameter to command.

 Without `--cap-add=SYS_PTRACE` parameter you will can't attach any EA to chart and run any script.
 (I think this is due to checking for any debugger attached to the terminal - protection from sniffing by MetaQuotes.)
 If your EA/script doesn't work even with `--cap-add=SYS_PTRACE` then replace it with `--privileged` parameter and try again.
-But this decrease security thus does it at your own risk!
+But this decrease security thus do it at your own risk!
 Instead of this, you can investigate which `--cap-add` values will fix you EA/script.

 You can use `-it` parameters instead of `-d` to move the main process to the foreground.
 Worth noting, the main process of the container (script `run_mt.sh`) will not catch `Ctrl+C` properly as it does for SIGTERM from `docker stop`.
 This may lead to abnormal termination of the terminal.